 We are collecting and storing consumer information, including personal information.
 We take measures to protect our consumer data from unauthorized access or disclosure.
 It is possible that our security controls over consumer data may not prevent the improper access or disclosure of personally identifiable information.
 In addition, due to the high profile nature of our products, we may draw a disproportionately higher amount of attention and attempts to breach our security controls than companies with lower profile products.
 A security breach that leads to disclosure of consumer account information (including personally identifiable information) could harm our reputation, compel us to comply with disparate breach notification laws in various jurisdictions and otherwise subject us to liability under laws that protect personal data, resulting in increased costs or loss of revenue.
 A resulting perception that our products or services do not adequately protect the privacy of personal information could result in a loss of current or potential consumers and business partners.
-In addition, if any of our business partners experience a security breach that leads to disclosure of our business partners experience.
+In addition, if any of our business partners experience a security breach that leads to disclosure of consumer account information, our reputation could be harmed, resulting in loss of revenue.